 The CPPT research efforts are quite diverse.
 Unlike basic science Centers with a narrow programmatic focus, the CPPT investigators touch upon the wide range of pediatric pharmacotherapeutic questions.
 The CPPT has advanced research in the areas of pediatric pharmacogenetics, pharmacogenomics, pharmacokinetics, pharmacodynamics, molecular pharmacology, renal therapeutics, nutrition, endocrinology, critical care medicine, gastroenterology, infectious diseases, pulmonology, and neurology in the last five years.
 It is likely that the Center will continue to impact a wide variety of related fields of research, education, and practice.

-The CPPT supported Pediatric Pharmacology Research Unit is a federal program promoting increased medication labeling for children.
+The CPPT-supported Pediatric Pharmacology Research Unit is a federal program promoting increased medication labeling for children.
 Center-based studies have expanded our understanding of safe and effective use of medication in children.
 The Center has helped in securing University funding for the Center for Functional Genomics, Dr. Chesney serving as co-director.
-Both Centers are dedicated to better understanding of how individual and population genotypic and phenotypic expression impacts drug disposition, dosing, and selection, and, importantly, how it may impact drug design and development.
+Both Centers are dedicated to better understanding of how individual and population genotypic and phenotypic expression impact drug disposition, dosing, and selection, and, importantly, how it may impact drug design and development.

 The Center, in partnership with the University of Chicago, is one of 6 centers funded as part of the National Pharmacogenetic Research Network.
 This 11 million dollar, 4-year award from NIH is supporting expanding research to evaluate the inherited basis of individual difference in response to anticancer drugs in children.